venkateshness/SDI_EEG/Readme.md

     └── requirements.txt
 ```

 This repo contains all the code-related files from `src_scripts`. `src_data` and `Generated_data` can be found in https://osf.io/rjuap/. `src_data` contains the source/raw data necessary for the analysis. `Generated_data` are the intermediate data generated during analysis, and are used for subsequent steps.
-Code for selecting the subjects to downloading the data to generating final figures are provided below.

 ## Dataset Downloader
 We analyse subset of the data acquired by Healthy Brain Network (HBN). `_2_Downloading_from_AWS.sh` downloads the data necessary.
 Run them as `sh _2_Downloading_from_AWS.sh <sub_list>`.
 The `<sub_list>` can be obtained by running `_1_parsing_for_subjects.py`.